-The Dave Allen produced album was the Leeds band’s debut LP, featuring the classic line up of Andrew Eldritch on vocals, Gary Marx and Wayne Hussey on guitars, Craig Adams on bass, and Doktor Avalanche the band’s drum machine.
+The Dave Allen produced album was the Leeds band’s debut full-length LP, featuring the classic lineup of Andrew Eldritch on vocals, Gary Marx and Wayne Hussey on guitars, Craig Adams on bass, and Doktor Avalanche the band’s drum machine.

-A former member of Dead or Alive, Hussey had joined the band in October of 1983, when guitarist Ben Gunn left.
+A former member of Dead or Alive, Ded Byrds, and Pauline Muray & The Invisible Girls, Hussey had joined the band in October of 1983 when guitarist Ben Gunn left.
 According to Gary Marx, this shifted the direction of the band into something more Gothic Rock:

 “It was my version of The Sisters and Wayne’s version of The Sisters.
 This is my version, which means more basic rock, American rock, whilst Wayne’s version was more Banshees”.

-Note that Marx later on went on to form Ghost Dance, with Anne-Marie Hurst of Skeletal Family, so…make of that what you will.
+Note that Marx, later on, went on to form Ghost Dance, with Anne-Marie Hurst of Skeletal Family.

 Singer Andrew Eldritch was of the same mind as Marx, with an even more acid interpretation of the “Goth” label: